PoisotLab/ms_metaweb_perspectives/README.md

 of ecological network prediction, @Strydom2021Roadmap identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions for locations where inference is perhaps the least required (and leaves us unable to make inference in regions without interaction data); second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
-In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like the Global Biodiversity Information Facility (GBIF) or the International Union for the Conservation of Nature (IUCN), it is possible to construct a list of species in a region of interest; but inferring the potential interactions between these species is difficult.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required (and leaves us unable to make inference in data scarce regions); second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
+In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like the Global Biodiversity Information Facility (GBIF) or the International Union for the Conservation of Nature (IUCN), it is possible to construct a list of species for a region of interest; however inferring the potential interactions between these species still remains a challenge.

 Following the definition of @Dunne2006Network, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all *potential* interactions between species for a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
-The metaweb is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.* @Wood2015Effects] and complexity [see *e.g.* @Galiana2022Ecological],
+The metaweb itself is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.* @Wood2015Effects] and complexity [see *e.g.* @Galiana2022Ecological],